 (3) Weather has a direct effect on how much propane you’re using

-If cold winter is approaching and the weather is becoming cold day after day, probably one of your family member is using the heating system to keep the home in a comfortable temperature.
-In addition, during winter months, frequent use of water heater results in increased consumption of gas.
+If cold winter is approaching and the weather is becoming cold day after day, probably one of your family members is using the heating system to keep the home at a comfortable temperature.
+In addition, during winter months, frequent use of water heaters results in increased consumption of gas.

-(4) Outdated Appliance can eat up your gas
+(4) Outdated Appliances can eat up your gas

-If you have a 20 year-old furnace or a boiler to warm your home, its gas consumption tends to be not as efficient compared to modern system thus resulting to your tank running out of gas fast.
-Old system does consume a lot of gas, this might be the right time to get an update to save some gas.
+If you have a 20-year-old furnace or a boiler to warm your home, its gas consumption tends to be not as efficient compared to modern systems thus resulting in your tank running out of gas fast.
+The old system does consume a lot of gas, so this might be the right time to get an update to save some gas.

-(5) You haven’t clean or maintain your home appliance
+(5) You haven’t cleaned or maintained your home appliance

 Your propane tank is only one part of the overall health of your gas system.
 The appliance must also receive some good touch in terms of maintenance.
 It’s time to give your heaters and fireplaces the care and maintenance they require because they have been operating nonstop for the past few months.